mrtangws/exp1/README.md

 ## Key Components

-### `ClaudeRAG`
+### `ClaudeRAGPinecone`
-Main orchestrator class that coordinates all components.
+Main orchestrator class that coordinates all components with Pinecone integration.

 ### `DocumentProcessor`
 Handles text chunking and preprocessing with configurable parameters.

-### `EmbeddingGenerator`
+### `LocalEmbeddingGenerator` / `OpenAIEmbeddingGenerator`
-Manages embedding generation using OpenAI's API with batch processing support.
+Manages embedding generation using either local sentence-transformers or OpenAI API.

-### `VectorStore`
+### `PineconeVectorStore`
-Simple in-memory storage for document embeddings with similarity search.
+Production-ready vector storage using Pinecone with metadata filtering and namespaces.

 ### `Document`
 Data class representing a document chunk with metadata and embeddings.